-In addition to the construction equipment shown in Table 4.10-15, vibration that would be experienced from the use of impact pile drivers could reach as high as 112 VdB at a distance of 25 feet.
-Like noise, groundborne noise and vibration will attenuate at a rate of approximately 6 VdB per doubling of distance.
+In addition to the construction equipment shown in Table 4.9-11, vibration that would be experienced from the use of impact pile drivers could reach as high as 112 VdB at a distance of 25 feet.109 Like noise, groundborne noise and vibration will attenuate at a rate of approximately 6 VdB per doubling of distance.
 The groundborne noise and vibration generated during construction activities would primarily impact existing sensitive uses (e.g., residences, schools, and hospitals) that are located adjacent to, or within, the vicinity of specific projects.
 These sensitive uses could sometimes be located as close as 25 feet to the construction site or as far as several hundred feet away.
-Based on the information presented in Table 4.10-15, vibration levels (excluding pile driving) could reach up to 87 VdB at sensitive uses located within 25 feet of construction, or up to 112 VdB if pile driving is required.
+Based on the information presented in Table 4.10-11, vibration levels (excluding pile driving) could reach up to 87 VdB at sensitive uses located within 25 feet of construction.
 For sensitive uses that are located at or within 25 feet of project construction sites, sensitive receptors (e.g., residents, school children, and hospital patients) at these locations may experience groundborne noise and vibration levels during construction activities that exceed the FTA's vibration impact threshold of 85 VdB for human annoyance.
 As long as construction occurs more than 50 feet from sensitive receptors, the impact associated with groundborne noise and vibration generated by the equipment would be below 85 VdB and, thus, would be less than significant.
-However, as specific project-level site plans or construction schedules are unknown at this time, it is possible that construction activities could occur as close as 25 feet from sensitive receptors.
+However, as specific site plans or construction schedules are unknown at this time, it may be possible that construction activities could occur as close as 25 feet from sensitive receptors.
 This would result in these sensitive receptors experiencing groundborne noise and vibration impacts above the threshold of 85 VdB, in which case this impact would be potentially significant.
-Implementation of project-level environmental review and mitigation measures MM4.10-2 would help to reduce this impact, but not to a less-than-significant level, because certain construction activities may still be required in proximity to nearby sensitive receptors.
+Implementation of project-level environmental review and mitigation measure MM4.10-1 for discretionary projects would help to reduce this impact, but not necessarily to less than significant, because certain construction activities may still be required in proximity to nearby sensitive receptors.
 Because specific development projects are not known, this impact would be significant and unavoidable.